 DC-AAPOR STUDENT PAPER COMPETITION

-DC-AAPOR invites entries to its 13th Annual Student Paper Competition.
+DC-AAPOR invites entries to its 14th Annual Student Paper Competition.
 The competition is intended to recognize excellence in scholarly research by area students and to encourage active student participation in the chapter.
+Papers for the 2018 competition are due November 30, 2018.

 The competition is open to all current graduate and undergraduate students, and to those who have received their degree within the last calendar year.
 Therefore, submitted work may be from the current or previous academic year.
 Faculty co-authors are acceptable, with the stipulation that an eligible student must be first author.
 Eligibility is limited to students attending or graduated from an accredited college or university in Delaware, Maryland, Pennsylvania, Virginia, West Virginia, or Washington, DC, or to students whose primary residence is in one of those areas.
 Previous membership in DC-AAPOR is not required, but non-members must become members in order to be eligible.
 Submitted papers may not have been published or presented elsewhere.

-The author(s) of the winning paper will be awarded a cash prize.
+The author(s) of the winning paper will be awarded a cash prize of $1,000.
 For multiple student authors on a winning paper, the award will be divided among the eligible authors.
-Additionally, the author(s) of the winning paper will be awarded a guaranteed spot on the Conference Program to present their paper at the 2017 Annual AAPOR Conference.
+Additionally, the author(s) of the winning paper will be awarded a guaranteed spot on the Conference Program to present their paper at the 2018 Annual AAPOR Conference.

 d) Review Committee